jetpacapp/DeepBeliefSDK/README.md

 This shows how you can use a custom prediction model that you've built using the [LearningExample](#learningexample) sample code.
 I've included the simple 'wine_bottle_predictor.txt' that I quickly trained on a bottle of wine, you should be able to run it yourself and see the results of that model's prediction on your own images.

+### AndroidExample

+A basic Android application that applies the classification algorithm to live video from the phone's camera.
+The first thing it does after initialization is analyze the standard image-processing image of Lena, you should see log output from that first.
+After that it continuously analyzes incoming camera frames, both displaying the found labels on screen and printing them to the console.

 ## API Reference